A missed apostrophe can be a catastrophe – we are God’s, not Gods

 Scripturally, the Bhagavad-gita states clearly that we are parts of God (15.07).
 And this is not a conditioned vision, but an enlightened vision – Those in knowledge see that all living beings belong to God and are situated in him (04.35).
 Meaning we are God’s, not that we are Gods.

 Deprived of love: If we are ourselves Gods, then there’s no being outside of us that we can cherish as an object of love.
-Liberation becomes reduced to spiritual solipsism, wherein we alone exist as undifferentiated consciousness with nothing to love or be loved by.
+Liberation becomes reduced to spiritual solipsism, wherein we alone exist as undifferentiated consciousness with no one to love or be loved by.
 Such lonesome liberation is hardly a recipe for bliss.

 Deprived of grace: To get to liberation, we have to struggle lifelong through this temptation-filled world.
 During that demanding journey, monism leaves us with no higher being to seek help from; our reason is our only weapon.
 And battling temptation with mere reason unaided by spiritual love and divine grace is a recipe for failure.